SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StyleGuide.rst

         // statements
     }

-*Rationale: We need to settle on some choice of indentation standard.
-Four spaces has always been the Xcode default, and is therefore likely to be the default habit learnt by many of our developers.*
+*Rationale: Four spaces has always been the Xcode default, and is therefore likely to be the default habit learnt by many of our developers.*

 As a general rule, opening braces for code blocks should appear on the same line as the opening statement they accompany, *if* the entire opening statement that they accompany (including the brace itself) will fit onto one line.
 (The definition of ‘one line’ is context-dependent, as described later)::